 As one of the first-ever original series commissioned by Netflix to drop all at once, OITNB played a huge role in changing the way we all consume TV.
 To do this as a show with a predominately female team of cast and crew, highlighting women’s stories and diversity in a way I’ve never seen on screen before I’d argue OITNB has paved the way for women in more ways than one.

 There is no better way to end the show than to announce the Poussey Washington Fund is real (currently at $233,575) ensuring the show will continue to have a very real impact on the lives of women for years to come.

-If you liked this blog post, then you might also like my review of season 2 of Stranger Things:
+If you liked this blog post, then you might also like:

 - Eleven thoughts I had about Stranger Things Season 3